Class of Nuke 'Em High: Plot

 Meanwhile, Warren, tired of the Cretins' constant harassment, ends up going on a radiation-fueled rampage, killing two of them, with no memory of the event once he comes to his senses.
 The Cretins, expelled from the school and cut off from their customer base, assault the principal and force him to use the school's Radiation Alarm to cause an evacuation, letting the Cretins bar the building and occupy it.
 In the process of doing this, the Cretins shoot and kill the principal's secretary, who happened to open the door just as the gang was torturing the principal.
 Capturing Chrissy as bait for Warren, the leader of the gang holds her hostage in the basement and plans to kill her in front of Warren, only to be interrupted by the now adult monster.

-Warren goes into the school to save her, and he discovers the adult monster, who kills every one of the Cretins.
-Warren finally zaps the beast with a laser in the physics laboratory, and he and Chrissy flee from the school, right after the monster explodes along with the school, also killing Mr. Paley inside.
-The students celebrate victory as over the loudspeakers that the school will be shut down for remodeling.
-While reconstruction is taking place, one of the monster "babies" appears squirming through the remains of the destroyed school.
-The screen freeze frames on the creature as the screen inverts, shortly before fading out and the credits roll.
+Warren goes into the school to save her and discovers the adult monster, who kills every one of the Cretins.
+Warren zaps the creature with a laser from the physics laboratory as he and Chrissy flee the school.
+Mr. Paley enters the room before the school explodes, killing him and the creature.
+The students celebrate as the loudspeakers announce that the school will be shut down for remodeling.
+While reconstruction is taking place, another small creature appears squirming through the remains of the destroyed school.